-Independent interpretative research, consultancy, and seminars for universities, government, NGOs and other organizations with an orientation to the relation between humans, animals and nature.
+Antennae: Independent interpretative research, consultancy, and dialogical seminars for universities, government, NGOs and other organizations, with a focus on the relation between humans, animals and nature.

 Now bookable: "Eating meat or not?
 The keys to understanding your own and others' reasoning" (interactive seminar)

 Are you looking for a qualitative researcher or do you need creative input on setting up your own research?
 My services as an independent researcher consist primarily of designing, guiding and/or performing research projects on the topics of human-animal and human-nature relations - with the aim of uncovering meaningful patterns and shedding light on the ambiguity and ambivalence that often accompany these relationships.
 In addition, I write articles and give lectures/workshops on my core topics, and am available for consults on topics related to animal issues and sustainability.
 I like thinking along with you about your projects and help you design better research, better campaigns and better communication.

 I am especially interested in work that will allow me to connect my theoretical work on framing and decision making to practice, such as communication/perception research or campaigning projects, on topics regarding individual and societal aspects of human-animal relations, human-nature interactions and sustainability.
 My strengths lie in setting up, guiding and performing interpretive research projects, as well as translating the results of research into scientific and popular communication forms.

 Key-words: Human-animal and human-nature relations, interpretive research, perception studies, framing patterns, decision making processes, ambivalence, ethics, communication, coordination, integral approach, dialogue, ethics, animal welfare, animal agency, domesticated/captive animals, farming and slaughter, Netherlands & Turkey.

 You can invest in my services both on project-basis or on an hourly basis.
 I donate part of my profit to an animal/nature related charity, and for ideological projects I have reduced rates.
 Please feel free to contact me for more information and we can schedule a brain-storm about your project idea.